 The blond-Egyptian advocates cite Ramses II because his mummy appears in books all the time, and it has reddish-blond hair.
 Well, bear in mind that we credit Ramses with a reign of 67 years, one of the longest reigns anywhere.
-Even today, with modern medicine and figurehead monarchs who are no longer targets for assassination, very few heads of state can last that long; the only two who did it in the twentieth century were Franz Joseph of Austria-Hungary (1848-1916) and Sobhuza II of Swaziland (1899-1982), and Rama IX of Thailand (1946-).
+Even today, with modern medicine and figurehead monarchs who are no longer targets for assassination, very few heads of state can last that long; the only ones who did it in the twentieth century were Franz Joseph of Austria-Hungary (1848-1916), Sobhuza II of Swaziland (1899-1982), and Rama IX of Thailand (1946-).
 Assuming 67 years is the correct figure, Ramses would have been a very old man at the time of death, most likely in his late eighties or nineties.
 Thus his hair would more likely have been white or silver.

 When I brought up this issue in my Egyptology class, the professor, Dr. Gaballa Ali Gaballa, argued that the great pharaoh must have colored his hair with henna, to make himself look younger.
 Nowadays this is a widespread practice wherever the herb-based paint is used, from North Africa to India.
 In fact, Lucille Ball used Egyptian henna late in her career, so that she would always be a redhead in the eyes of her fans.
 I think it is also possible that the pharaoh's hair could have been stained by natron or other chemicals during the embalming process; since the embalmers normally shaved their male subjects, we don't have that many ancient hair samples to compare with Ramses.